nlply/paper_reading/README.md

 * **Persona-Steered** "Evaluating Large Language Model Biases in Persona-Steered Generation"
 * **Bias Across Families** "Media Bias Detection Across Families of Language Models"
 * **Train MLM and CLM** "Should We Still Pretrain Encoders with Masked Language Modeling?"
+* **Diversity in LMs** "Improving Diversity in Language Models: When Temperature Fails, Change the Loss"

 ## Prompt Sensitivity
 * **ProSA** "ProSA: Assessing and Understanding the Prompt Sensitivity of LLMs"